 There is a strict method of conducting this process whereby every member of the family receives their inheritance based on a rigid scheme that accounts for their familial relationship with the deceased, gender, and family status.
 There is a focus on the Islamic traditions on how to redistribute a dead individual’s items.

 How are these differences relevant to me as an expat?

-These differences are extremely important to all expats especially those who are non-Muslim.
-Because of the strictness of the Sharia law used in the UAE, it is important to know that the inheritance laws are subject to these laws rather than those of your home country.
-Understanding these differences ensures that expats are conscious that the consequences of actions in the UAE can be very severe for them.
-The property inheritance laws in the west may not be applicable to you even as a Non-Muslim expat.
-You must therefore take the legal structure in the UAE very serious with regards to your final will and testament if you want it distributed according to your home country’s laws.
+These differences are significant to all expats, especially those who are non-Muslim.
+It is vital to know the differences in inheritance laws because of the strictness of the Sharia law used in the UAE.
+Understanding these differences ensures that expats are conscious that the UAE’s consequences can be very severe.
+The property inheritance laws in the West may not apply to you even as a Non-Muslim expat.
+Therefore, you must take the legal structure in the UAE very seriously regarding your final will and testament if you want it distributed according to your home country’s laws.

-The differences in social structure and culture affect the legal structures of countries.
-While it is clear that the UAE favors the use of Sharia law, they are also recognizant of the fact that a large population is made up of expats.
-There are some few legal provisions that are designed to help you remain in control of your assets even in death and determining one’s own heirs.
+The differences in social structure and culture affect the legal systems of countries.
+While it is clear that the UAE favors Sharia law, they are also recognizant that a large population is made up of expats.
+A few legal provisions are designed to help you remain in control of your assets even in death and determining one’s heirs.